Understanding German wine

-1. Natural Ripe Sweetness.
 When grapes are left on the vine to ripen longer, they develop more sugar and sweeter wines can be produced.
-These terms usually apply to white wines as most red wines (Fruhburgunder and Spätburgunder) are dry or Trocken.
+These terms usually apply to white wines as most red wines (Fruhburgunder and Spätburgunder) are dry (or Trocken).

 - Trocken - Dry, picked in September.
 Great alternative to Chablis, Sauvignon Blanc, Chenin Blanc.
-Gunderloch Als War's Eins Stuck Von Mir 2014
+One of our favourites is Gunderloch Als War's Eins Stuck Von Mir 2014.

 - Kabinett - Off-Dry, picked in September.
-Great with spicy food!
-Bernkastel Badstube Riesling Kabinett 2013
+Great with spicy food such as Bernkastel Badstube Riesling Kabinett 2013

 - Spätlese - Medium Sweet, picked at least a week after the normal harvest.
-Dönnhoff Norheimer Kirschheck Riesling Spätlese 2011
+A great one to try is Dönnhoff Norheimer Kirschheck Riesling Spätlese 2011.

 - Auslese - Sweet, picked late November or after.
-Great with blue cheese!
-Dr. Loosen Erden Pralat Riesling Auslese 2012
+Dr. Loosen Erden Pralat Riesling Auslese 2012 is great with blue cheese!

 - Beerenauslese - Very sweet, usually affected by noble rot.
 The best are made from Riesling.

 - Eiswein - Very sweet, the grapes have been picked while frozen on the vine.
 Global warming is the enemy of Eiswein, so it increasingly precious.
-Dr. Loosen Riesling Eiswein 18.7cl 2012
+Try Dr. Loosen Riesling Eiswein 18.7cl 2012 .

 - Trockenbeerenauslese - Very sweet wine made by dried grapes affected by noble rot.
-Can be made from Riesling, Gewürtraminer, Chardonnay, Very rare.
+Can be made from Riesling, Gewürtraminer, Chardonnay.
+This is a very rare wine.